hemmerling/mooc_manifest/README.md

 If an educational service offers a "Massive Open Online Course" according to this Manifesto, both access to the course contents and tests ( including quizzes and assignments ) should be free to everybody.

-If MOOC course participation is liable to pay costs at all, the calculation of a moderate fee should consider:
+If MOOC course participation is liable to pay costs at all, then just for a final graduation certification document.
+The calculation of a moderate fee for this certification document should consider:
 - MOOC online services are based on software running unattended, with minimal costs and without human interaction.
 - The MOOC platform software is not state-of-the-art or leading-edge, but standard.
 Its not rocket science, but mostly simple and stupid ( mulitple choice tests, course system, playing of videos, download offers for videos and slides, discussion form, peer assessments )
 - The Operational costs including labour costs to run an MOOC site with 100s of courses and 100.000s of participants are minimal